-- Spacing: If you have removable table leaves and extra chairs, it’s best to store them somewhere else.
+- Spacing.
+If you have removable table leaves and extra chairs, it’s best to store them somewhere else.
 This will allow you to have more space to walk around the table, making the room appear more spacious.

-- Design: If you choose to add decorative items, such as bowls and candles, it’s best to group them in odd numbers.
+- Design.
+If you choose to add decorative items, such as bowls and candles, it’s best to group them in odd numbers.
 If choosing one large centerpiece, make sure it is seasonal and scaled to the size of your table.

 If you have a home with a hallway or space that lacks natural light, add a few wall mirrors.
 Not only do mirrors help bounce light around in dark rooms, but they make areas appear larger.
-When searching for the perfect mirrors for your home, keep the following in mind:

 - Size.
-The size of your wall will make a big impact on selecting the right mirror.
+The size of your wall will make a significant impact on selecting the right mirror.
 If you’re looking to spruce up a larger wall (living, dining room or master bedroom), choose an extra large mirror between 25 and 31 inches on each side.
-If hanging in a smaller room as an accent piece, you can go as small as 10 inches on each side.
+If hanging in a smaller room as an accent piece, you can go as little as 10 inches on each side.
 To determine the best fit, measure your walls before making any purchases.

 - Shape.
 Square or rectangular mirrors offer a traditional look while circular or oval mirrors will give a simple but striking appeal.
 Avoid funky shapes, like triangles and starbursts, which may not appeal to everyone.

 - Style.
-To provide a sleek, simplified look, choose a simple wooden, metal or plastic frame.
+To provide a sleek, simplified look, choose a simple wooden, metal, or plastic frame.
 For a more formal, dramatic look, opt for a mirror with an ornate, gilded frame to serve as a strong focal point.
 Again, it’s best to stay simple here and avoid frames that are too unique (like mosaic styles and bright tiles).